dwiash/JavaScript-Garden/doc/id/object/general.md

     foo.1234; // SyntaxError
     foo['1234']; // works

-Both notations are identical in their workings, with the only difference being that the square bracket notation allows for dynamic setting of properties, as well as the use of property names that would otherwise lead to a syntax error.
+Kedua notasi tersebut bekerja secara identik, with the only difference being that the square bracket notation allows for dynamic setting of properties, as well as the use of property names that would otherwise lead to a syntax error.

-### Deleting properties
+### Menghapus Properti

-The only way to actually remove a property from an object is to use the `delete` operator; setting the property to `undefined` or `null` only remove the *value* associated with the property, but not the *key*.
+Properti dari sebuah object hanya dapat dihapus dengan menggunakan operasi `delete`; mengisi properti dengan nilai `undefined` atau `null` hanya akan menghapus *value*-nya saja, tidak dengan *key* propertinya.

     var obj = {
         bar: 1,